ehowey/gatsby-theme-catalyst-onepage/README.md

 **Overview**

 This is a child theme for `gatsby-theme-catalyst-core` which adds anchor link navigation and "onepage" functionality to the core theme.
 This would be ideal for a portfolio site or small brochure site.

-## Dependencies

-* [Gatsby-Theme-Catalyst-Core](https://github.com/ehowey/gatsby-theme-catalyst-core): *Reading the core theme documentation is recommended because this explains most features and customizations options for the Catalyst series of themes and starters*
+[Documentation for the core theme](https://github.com/ehowey/gatsby-theme-catalyst-core) will be helpful in understanding the customization options that apply to all Catalyst themes and starters.

 ## Catalyst Themes and Starters